2008 Wyoming Cowboys football team

-The 2008 Wyoming Cowboys football team represented the University of Wyoming in the 2008 NCAA Division I FBS football season.
-The team's head coach was Joe Glenn, who was in his sixth year at Wyoming.
-They played their home games at War Memorial Stadium in Laramie, Wyoming and competed in the Mountain West Conference.
-Glenn was fired on November 23, after six seasons.
-Dave Christensen, the offensive coordinator from Missouri accepted the job as head coach on November 30.
+The 2008 Wyoming Cowboys football team represented the University of Wyoming as a member Mountain West Conference (MW) during the 2008 NCAA Division I FBS football season.
+Led by Joe Glenn in his sixth and final season as head coach, the Cowboys compiled an overall record of 4–8 record with mark 1–8 in conference play, tying for eighth place at the bottom of the MW standings.
+The team played home games at War Memorial Stadium in Laramie, Wyoming.

+Glenn was fired on November 23.
+Dave Christensen, offensive coordinator from Missouri, accepted the job as Wyoming's new head coach on November 30.